The Group’s social responsibility initiatives have evolved with the times. This section shows our major CSR milestones and their impacts to date.

 “Yellow Badge Donation” program (Since 1965)

-Each year we donate Yellow Badges that come with traffic accident insurance to students entering their first grade of elementary school in Japan.
-By April 2017, a total of 64.4 million students had received the badges.
+Each year Sompo Japan Nipponkoa donates Yellow Badges that come with traffic accident insurance to students entering their first grade of elementary school in Japan.
+Until April 2018, a total of 65.5 million students have received the badges.

 Seiji Togo Memorial Sompo Japan Nipponkoa Museum of Art (Since 1976)